JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 declares a field in the outer struct of that anonymous structure type, the type with no name.

-C does not support objects too.
+C does not support objects either.
 People use function pointers to mimic object semantics.
 A function pointer is declared as follows `RETURN_TYPE (* FIELD_NAME)(PARAMETERS)`.
 It is tricky to read, but we should be able to see function pointer fields in the structures above.

 ### Runtime Functions

 The code reads as follows.
-We have the `libnative_ExportedSymbols` structure which defines all the functions that Kotlin/Native and our library provides to us.
+We have the `libnative_ExportedSymbols` structure, which defines all the functions that Kotlin/Native and our library provides us.
 It uses nested anonymous structures heavily to mimic packages.
 The `libnative_` prefix comes from the library name.